-Kathleen Nandan is Counsel with Leech Tishman, and a member of the firm’s Litigation, Internal Investigations, Embezzlement and White Collar & Criminal Defense Practice Groups.
+Kathleen Nandan is Counsel with Leech Tishman, and a member of the firm’s Litigation, White Collar Criminal Defense & Government Investigations, Internal Investigations and Embezzlement Practice Groups.
 Based in Leech Tishman’s Pittsburgh office, Kathie focuses her practice in the areas of general and civil litigation, internal investigations, and compliance, government investigation and enforcement matters.

 Kathie regularly advises clients on a wide range of issues, including litigation and trial matters, internal and government investigations, federal asset forfeiture, money laundering and the Bank Secrecy Act, the False Claims Act, export control and sanctions compliance enforcement, subpoena compliance, privacy issues and other law enforcement-related concerns.
 She litigates issues on behalf of domestic and foreign corporate clients, as well as non-profit institutions.
 Kathie also has experience in First Amendment and prisoner civil rights lawsuits.